SotirisTouliopoulos/dingo/README.md

 ## Conclusion

-- Flux sampling is an unbiased method that can advance research in metabolic models both the strain and the community level.
+- Flux sampling is an unbiased method that can advance research in metabolic models both at the strain and the community level.
-- From model reduction to pathways identification, the developed features show the increased statistical value of flux sampling.
+- From model reduction to pathways identification, the developed features incorporated to `dingo`, show the increased statistical value of flux sampling.